stiebels/plantuml-e2e-action/README.md

 # PlantUML End-to-End Action
 A GitHub Action for creating a PlantUML file from a Python module and exporting it as an image.

-## Python ➡️ PlantUML ➡️ PNG </b>
+## Python ➡️ PlantUML ➡️ SVG </b>
-This repository was forked from [this repo](https://github.com/Timmy/plantuml-action/tree/5f5f57e2ec41225b88f37aa1dc15edda188b47c8) and extends it by automating the end-to-end process, from generating the PlantUML diagram based on Python modules to exporting that diagram as PNG for ease of access and in-repo rendering.
+This repository was forked from [this repo](https://github.com/Timmy/plantuml-action/tree/5f5f57e2ec41225b88f37aa1dc15edda188b47c8) and extends it by automating the end-to-end process, from generating the PlantUML diagram based on Python modules to exporting that diagram as SVG for ease of access and in-repo rendering.

 ## Usage
 Use it from the GitHub Actions marketplace.

 ### Example workflow
-The following workflow generates a PlantUML diagram from the Python module `tests` in the `tests` directory and exports it as PUML file as well as PNG to the `diagrams` directory.
+The following workflow generates a PlantUML diagram from the Python module `tests` in the `tests` directory and exports it as PUML file as well as SVG to the `diagrams` directory.
 Subsequently, the changed files are committed and pushed to the repository.

 Note that passing of the parameters `puml_version` as well as `py2puml_version` is optional and both default to `latest`.
 However, it's recommended to pin down their versions.